USA Pro Challenge: Colorado Bike Tour

 Ride Difficulty: Lizard Head Cycling’s USA Pro Challenge accommodates both riders who wish to ride from Point A to Point B with few stops and riders looking to enjoy riding at a relaxed pace.
 Both intermediate cyclists new to multi-day tours and serious 5,000-mile-a-year-hammer heads have ridden this tour in previous years.
-Easily accessible shuttle options, two support vans and multiple aid stations allow cyclists of varying abilities to enjoy this tour.
+Easily accessible shuttle options and multiple aid stations allow cyclists of varying abilities to enjoy this tour.

 “The USA Pro Cycling Challenge is the most demanding bike race ever held on American soil, with racers experiencing breathless altitudes, day after day.
 The race is on the level of the Tour de France, bringing the high speeds, danger and adrenaline of professional biking to elevations over two-miles high across some of the most picturesque terrain in the world—the Colorado Rocky Mountains.”

 2013 Itinerary: USA Pro Challenge Colorado Bike Tour